☣️ Hazardous Waste Disposal

 Phone: (385) 468-3862

-All hazardous materials listed below can be safely dropped off at this facility, located at the Salt Lake Valley Landfill.
+Many hazardous materials can be safely dropped off at this facility located at the Salt Lake Valley Landfill.

-Take oil-based paint, stains, and thinners to the landfill’s HHW facility or select retailers that recycle paint.
+Take oil-based paint, stains, and thinners to the HHW facility or participating paint-recycling options.

 🔋 Batteries

-Drop off rechargeable or lithium batteries at the HHW facility or participating stores like Home Depot and Lowe’s.
+Drop off rechargeable or lithium batteries at the HHW facility or participating retailers.

 💻 Electronics (E-Waste)

-Recycle TVs, computers, phones, and small electronics at the landfill or community e-waste events.
+Recycle TVs, computers, phones, and small electronics at approved facilities or community events.

-Used oil and filters are accepted at the landfill’s HHW center and many local auto shops.
+Used oil and filters are accepted at the HHW center and many local auto service locations.

 💊 Medications

-Unused or expired medications can be taken to designated pharmacy drop boxes or police stations.
+Unused or expired medications should be taken to designated pharmacy drop boxes or police stations.

 Bring lawn and garden chemicals to the HHW facility for proper handling and disposal.